 Testing Medical Robots in the Hospital Environment

-Initially, doctors from CHEO will come to the Carleton campus for trial runs, perhaps as soon as this spring or summer.
+Initially, doctors from CHEO will come to the Carleton campus for trial runs as soon as the system is ready.
 For the next phase of testing, the robot will be taken to the hospital, where its omni-directional nature—it can travel in any direction—will allow it to navigate a complex and busy environment.

 With three wheels below its half-metre wide base and an ABS plastic shell over its pyramidical aluminum frame, the robot won’t look like a human.
 That’s a key point, because it’s not replacing physicians, nurses or other health-care workers—its purpose is making it easier and safer for people to do their jobs.

 “Assistive technology is an important area for robotics,” says Max Polzin, one of the master’s students contributing to the project.